netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_DEVELOPER.md

   $ kubectl apply -f apigw_policies/ratelimit.yaml -n demoapp
   $ ratelimit.citrix.com/ratelimit created
   ```
-- Send some request to /ratelimit path and check how it blocks the request after the threshold has been reached.
+- Send more than 7 requests to /ratelimit.aspx and check how it blocks the request after the threshold has been reached.
   ```shell
   $ noglob curl -v pet-service.echoserver.com/ratelimit.aspx?id=12345
   *   Trying 34.95.21.135:80...